Washington / Spokane County

 What is the weather like in Cheney, WA year-round?

-Residents of Cheney experience four distinct seasons, including mild summers with highs around 83°F and cold winters where lows can dip to 22°F. The area receives about 17 inches of annual rainfall and enjoys sunshine on 51% of the days.
-This climate offers a comfortable balance for outdoor enthusiasts and those who prefer a variety of seasonal activities.
+Cheney experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 22°F. The area receives about 17 inches of rainfall annually and enjoys sunshine on 51% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter